smoqadam/musrv/README.md

 Notes
 - When binding to `0.0.0.0`, musrv prints a LAN-accessible URL for convenience.
-- Album names are the first-level directories under the chosen root; files directly under root appear only in the library playlist.
+- Album grouping defaults to first-level directories (`--album-depth 1`).
+Set `--album-depth 0` to group by full parent path or `--album-depth N` to use the first N path components.
+- Files directly under the root are grouped into a virtual "Singles" album (or "Singles (root)" if that name collides).
 - Hidden/system paths are filtered by default.

 Development